klmnden/azure-docs.tr-tr/articles/cognitive-services/Computer-vision/QuickStarts/CSharp-hand-text.md

             if (File.Exists(imageFilePath))
             {
-                // Make the REST API call.
+                // Call the REST API method.
                 Console.WriteLine("\nWait a moment for the results to appear.\n");
                 ReadHandwrittenText(imageFilePath).Wait();
             }